edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 Similarly, a service can be stopped and optionally disabled using `snap stop --disable`.

 !!!
 Note
     The [service autostart](#service-autostart) overrides the status and startup setting of the services.
-In other words, if autostart is set explicitly to true/false, it will apply that setting every time the snap is re-configured, e.g. by executing `snap set|unset`.
+In other words, if autostart is set to true/false, it will apply that setting every time the snap is re-configured, e.g. when executing `snap set|unset`.

 To restart services, e.g. to load the configurations:
 ```bash